Blue-Eve/Blue-Eve/README.md

 ### Hi there 👋, I'm Eva

-🧠 I have degree in mathematics and experience in online marketing 🎓 I recently completed the Data Science bootcamp at Le Wagon 🌱 and am currently learning more about data science 🤖!
+🧠 I have degree in mathematics and experience in online marketing/n 🎓 I recently completed the Data Science bootcamp at Le Wagon /n 🌱 and am currently learning more about data science 🤖!
 <!--
 **Blue-Eve/Blue-Eve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.